 Contributing Team: Contributes responsibilities or expertise to the owner, or lead.

-Guide: Supportive role that can help scope, follow up, brainstorm, test, and keep Community Development abreast of communications and project updates.
+Advisor: Supportive role that can help scope, follow up, brainstorm, test, and keep Community Development abreast of communications and project updates.

 Approving Group: Evaluator(s) reviewing and approving CDIPs.
 Details below.